Ccallahan-019/cda-website-payload/README.md

 This will require seperating your development and production environments and creating a CI pipeline.
 If you are using a Vercel Postgres database hosted in Neon, create a seperate branch of your database specifically dedicated for development.
 You can do so from your database dashboard in Neon.
-This will create a new database connection string for you child branch, which you should save in a `.env.local` file in the root of your project's directory.
+This will create a new database connection string for your child branch, which you should save in a `.env.local` file in the root of your project's directory.

 During development, Payload will automatically push changes in your database schema to your Neon database. _This only works in development mode_.
 Once you have created and tested new features in development, you will need to migrate these changes to the production database.